 Ultimately, business travel is a fantastic networking opportunity.
 Employees can meet clients and investors from all over the world.
 They can attend seminars and conferences to meet other like-minded professionals in their industry.
 People often travel for important business events, like acquisitions and mergers.
 The best books on leadership suggest that you can make a much stronger professional connection in a face-to-face environment.
 Video-calling replaced a huge amount of business travel in the pandemic.
 But there is still a time and a plan for an international in-person event.

 How can you manage the costs of business travel?

 Travelling is expensive – especially when there are business class flights and nice hotels involved.
-You can easily cut the costs by only sending essential employees on the trip.
+You can easily cut the costs by only sending essential employees on the trip and understand the most efficient way to keep track of your corporate travel expenses.
 Keep the costs to a minimum and send your best team members.
 They will get the job done, and you can stay within budget.
 Here are a few other ways to reduce the cost of business travel.

 Start using tier systems

 Like executives and CEOs, high-level employees often require more security and privacy on flights.
 You could book a private jet to get them from A to B in no time at all.
 They don’t have to wait in long airport queues or deal with endless delays.
 Private travel is far more efficient – but it is also incredibly expensive.

 You could use a tier system so that only high-level employees use private travel, and more junior employees can remain with cheap train tickets.
 Other team members can travel economy or business class instead.
 They can still have the opportunity to travel around the world without the added cost.

 Accommodation is often the largest expense of a business trip.
 Do your research and look out for a good deal on a hotel.
 You could book an Airbnb with a kitchen, washing machine and spacious living area.
 Employees can make themselves at home and feel relaxed on their trip away.
 You can often find fantastic hotel deals by booking a few months in advance.